tidev/ti.admob/README.md

 ## Implement ad formats

+Now that the module is imported and initialized, you're ready to imlpement an ad.
 All ad formats can be created in a similar fashion.
 You create a new ad with one of the `create*` factory methods and then call `load()` on the returned instance to start loading a new ad.
 See the below example how to create a simple banner ad.

 ```js
 const AdMob = require('ti.admob');